How to Avoid the California Health Insurance Penalty?

 What Exemptions Let You Skip the California Penalty?

 California residents who qualify for an exemption owe no penalty for the months the exemption covers.
-Exemptions are either approved in advance through the Covered California website or claimed directly on California Form 3853 with the state tax return.
-The Franchise Tax Board recognizes multiple exemption categories, such as affordability, hardship, short coverage gaps, religious beliefs and incarceration, and a resident can qualify for more than one type in a single calendar year.
+Residents can claim exemptions directly on California Form 3853 with the state tax return.
+Some exemption types can also be approved in advance through the Covered California website.
+The Franchise Tax Board recognizes five exemption categories: affordability, hardship, short coverage gaps, religious beliefs and incarceration.
+A resident can qualify for more than one type in a single calendar year.

 coins icon